 New technologies and the rise of online shopping have brought about changes in consumer purchasing habits.
 One of the sectors most affected is the retail industry, which has had to put in place omnichannel strategies to meet its customers’ needs.

-In this article, we examine the impact of this new omnichannel scenario on retail and analyze the tactics that these businesses use to organize their logistics operations in an integrated and efficient way.
+In this article, we examine the impact of this new omnichannel scenario on retail and analyse the tactics that these businesses use to organise their logistics operations in an integrated and efficient way.

 What are omnichannel strategies?

 An omnichannel strategy aims to sync all the company’s sales channels to provide customers with a consistent shopping experience regardless of the communication channel chosen.

 To ensure omnichannel purchasing solutions, the firms adapt their processes to centralise management of the following areas: